-In our opinion, credit weaknesses are similar to those of other grant anticipation revenue vehicle (GARVEE) notes, and include possibly lower pledged revenues resulting from a decline in funds for states from the Highway Trust Fund (HTF) or in Congressionally appropriated amounts, changes to the federal aid highway program, and delays to congressional reauthorization or the commonwealth's failure to prudently manage the reimbursement process.
+In our opinion, credit weaknesses are similar for other grant anticipation revenue notes, including possibly lower pledged revenues resulting from a decline in funds for states from the Highway Trust Fund (HTF) or in Congressionally appropriated amounts, changes to the federal aid highway program, and delays to congressional reauthorization or the commonwealth's failure to prudently manage the reimbursement process.

-The 2003A and 2010A refundings have a final maturity of 2015, and based on the year-in-advance requirement, have now been defeased.
+The 2003A and 2010A refundings have a final maturity of 2015, and will be pre-funded a year in advance in June 2014.
 The 2010A new money GANs have a final maturity of 2023, with interest-only payments until 2016.
 We understand Massachusetts has structured debt service payments in this manner due to the 1998A TA GANs holding a senior position.
 However, we do not view the 2010 TA GANs' subordinate nature negatively.
-The commonwealth also has outstanding 2013A GANs (about \$250 million) that mature in 2027, and the GANs issued at this time will mature in 2028.
-Subsequently, Massachusetts plans to make additional GAN issuances totaling \$330 million through 2018.
+The 2013A GANs mature in 2027, and Massachusetts plans to issue GANs in 2014 (\$227 million) and 2015 (\$307 million) also to complete the program.

 Unlike many grant-anticipation structures, both the 1998 and 2010 TAs include an additional pledge.
-In the case of the 1998 agreement, the pledge is both a debt service reserve (10% of MADS) and 13 cents of the commonwealth's 24-cent gas tax, following payment of CTF bonds.
+In the case of the 1998 agreement, the pledge is both a debt service reserve (10% of MADS) and 13 cents of the state's now 24-cent gas tax (raised three cents in July), following payment of CTF bonds.
 However, these are accessible only in the event of a true-up condition, defined as the nationwide, Congressionally appropriated amount for highway aid from the HTF being less than \$17.1 billion in the current federal fiscal year and the GANs' DSC ratio for the next fiscal year being below 1.2x.
 Standard & Poor's considers either possibility unlikely and the combination to be extremely remote.

 As stated, the 2010 TA has an additional backup pledge in the form of excess CTF pledged revenues, after payment of bonds backed by such revenues.
-The commonwealth most recently issued estimates that about \$1.1 billion in excess CTF money will be available annually to pay 2010 TA GANs, if necessary, through 2027.
+The commonwealth most recently issued estimates that \$1.1 billion-\$1.2 billion in excess CTF money will be available to pay 2010 TA GANs, if necessary, which assumes an additional \$804 million in CTF bond issuances through 2016.
 Although the legislature can appropriate excess CTF revenues if needed, these revenues are frozen in the event they are not, and may not be used for any other purpose.
-Furthermore, with respect to the DSC calculations given earlier, debt service is essentially level starting in 2017 (and is lower before that), although pro forma MADS occurs in 2023 at about \$111.4 million.
+Furthermore, with respect to the DSC calculations given earlier, MADS occurs in 2015 at about \$209 million, dropping immediately in the following year to less than \$100 million and remaining steady at about \$110 million thereafter; this drop is due to 2015 being the final payment for 1998TA GANs, and we reiterate this will be prefunded by June 2014.